 PROCESS & REQUIREMENTS

-As-builts are to be submitted electronically in PDF format for City Engineering review, along with a completed Site Application.
-Visit the EPLAN webpage for more information on how to submit.
-For storm drainage as-builts associated with new street construction in subdivisions, the limits of the as-built survey must correspond to the limits of a recorded subdivision plat map.
-Be sure to include a PDF copy of the recorded Subdivision Plat map whose boundary contains the storm drainage being certified, or simply provide a reference to the Map Book and Page Number of the plat at the Register of Deeds.
+As-builts are to be submitted electronically in PDF format for City Engineering review via Accela Citizen Access.
+With storm drainage as-builts associated with new street construction in subdivisions, the limits of the as-built survey must correspond to the limits of a recorded subdivision plat map.
+Be sure to upload a PDF copy of the recorded Subdivision Plat map whose boundary contains the storm drainage being certified, or simply provide a reference to the Map Book and Page Number of the plat at the Register of Deeds.

 The submitted information will be logged in for a detailed review by an Engineering reviewer.
-The review progress can be tracked in Accela Citizen Access on-line.
+The review progress can be tracked in Accela Citizen Access.
 1st submittal As-built reviews are completed within 15 business days.
 If the as-built cannot be approved, any revisions that are required will be relayed to the applicant as redline comments on the As-built survey plan.
 Subsequent submittals also have a 15 business day turn-around time.
 Final approvals will be noted in Accela Citizen Access and an e-mail will be sent to the applicant to alert them of approval.
-The assigned Site Inspector will then be notified that a project can progress toward CO Hold Release for Commercial projects, and Bond Release and/or final Street Acceptance process for a Subdivision Street.
+Once all as-builts have been approved the assigned Site Inspector will then be notified that a project can progress toward CO Hold Release for Commercial projects, and Bond Release and/or final Street Acceptance process for a Subdivision Street.

 The Engineering team has prepared multiple checklists to aid in the preparation & review of as-built surveys.
 These are mainly a staff review tool, but it is encouraged that surveyors/engineers use the checklists as a guide to verify all required information is shown prior to submittal: